Sheriffnumber222/odin-landing-page/README.md

 # odin-landing-page
 For this project I will deminstrate my new found flex skills and create a website based of images odin has provided.
-Man, I can't freakin' wait.
+Additionally, I added my own theme and color scheme based off of Slay the Spire.
+I'd like to return to this at some point and make it look better.